-Williams family of Hastings, Avoca Avenue.
+Williams family of Hastings, Avoca Avenue

-George Williams married Mary Maxwell nee Campbell.
+George Williams married Mary Maxwell

 and Trinity College and admitted Kings Inns in 1814.
 He married Mary Hassard on

-1833 at 47 Lower Gardiner Street and Mary was the administrator of his will.
-Mary
+intestate on 26 Mar 1833 at 47 Lower Gardiner Street and Mary was the

-died at 10 Pembroke Roade, late of Melifont Avenue, Kingstown on 30 May 1876 aged
+administrator of his will.
+Mary died at 10 Pembroke Road, late of Melifont Avenue,

-77 and was buried at Mount Jerome.
-She left 1K in personal estate and her son
+Kingstown on 30 May 1876 aged 77 and is buried at Mount Jerome.
+She left 1K in

-Rev George Campbell William stationed at Cork was her executor.
-She was buried at
+personal estate and her son Rev George Campbell William, stationed at Cork was her

-Mount Jerome with her daughter.
+executor.
+She is buried at Mount Jerome with her daughter.

 1 George Campbell Williams born circa 1824 in Dublin was educated at the